Slackware ARM on a Raspberry Pi 2 - SARPi2

 It's taken for granted that those using this website are not complete novices to Linux, or the Raspberry Pi 2.
 Although, you may find it easy to follow even if you've not spent that much time in a Linux shell.
 Give Slackware ARM a try on the Raspberry Pi 2 because, compared to the original model B+, it's even more awesome!

-At FatDog.eu we're more than convinced that Slackware ARM Linux is still the best operating system to install on the Raspberry Pi, and it's just become more exciting with the advent of the Raspberry Pi 2.
+At FatDog.eu we're more than convinced that Slackware ARM Linux is still the best operating system to install on the Raspberry Pi, and it's just become more exciting with the release of the Slackware ARM hard float port (24 Aug 2016).
 Unfortunately, there's no support or interest from the Raspberry Pi Foundation for running Slackware on any Raspberry Pi device.
 Hence this website.

 This website is a community effort by fatdog.eu and is not officially endorsed by Slackware Linux Inc. or the Raspberry Pi Foundation.